runnerty/executor-http/README.md

 ```

 ### Pagination:
-It is possible to make calls to APIs that return 'JSON' data that requires paging.
+It is possible to make calls to APIs that return `JSON` data that requires paging.
 The parameters available for paging are:
 ```
 start                           - page from which the query is initiated, by default 1